Effective Phrases and Words to Use in Your CV

 Using phrases to make a CV stand out

 It can be useful to think of your CV as a marketing material to help ‘sell yourself’.
-Adopting this approach may help you select words and phrases that will make a bigger impact on employers.
+Adopting this approach may help you select words and phrases that will make a bigger impact with employers.
 Like any marketing material, you’ll want your CV to stand out from its competitors.
-This means that you’ll also want to find language that makes your CV persuasive, convincing and different from the rest.
+This means that you’ll also want to find words for your CV that make it persuasive, convincing and different from the rest.

-The words and phrases you decide to include in your CV will differ according to the job, level and industry sector.
+The words and phrases in your CV will differ according to the job, level and industry sector.
 Words that make your CV stand out from the crowd are known as ‘power words’.
 Their ‘power’ is that they make your achievements appear more impressive to the reader.
 Below you can find some examples of CV power words for various job types and sectors:

 Sales marketing and customer service: